“It takes guts to be gentle and kind.” —The Smiths

 - Posted at Medium & Thought Catalog, Jason Allen Ashlock interviewed me about Scratch and how the magazine publishing business has changed in the last five years (February 2014).

-- Six Great Blogs for Indie Authors, Publishers Weekly (February 2014)
+- My blog was featured in Six Great Blogs for Indie Authors, Publishers Weekly (February 2014)

 - The launch of Scratch magazine (October 2013) was written about by NPR, The New York Observer, Salon (twice), GigaOm, LA Times, Galleycat, Slate (in France!), Longform, The Billfold, The Toast, Hazlitt at Random House, and Publishing Perspectives.